Guardian & Farm and Ranch Dogs

 Farm Dogs need to chase off Wild Life to keep areas safe for humans and domestic animals.
 Hopefully the Farm Dogs are able to Chase Off the Wild Life, not get into an entangled fight with them.
 But it happens.
 We have good friends in TN who's GSD got her ears messed up, never to be upright again, by a Coyote.

 The GSD in this photo, right, is the BONIFIED WORKING FARM DOG, with what her owners call, "Badges Of Honor".
-This dog's name is Egypt and she Lives and Works in TN.
 She belongs to good friends of ours and her ears will never be the same, now called, her Badges of Honor, from tangling with coyotes to keep her people and goats ans other domestic animals safe near their home.

 Turquoise is a WONDERFUL Wildlife and neighbors Cattle 'chaser off our property' dog!